flavioVitoriano/local-chat/README.md

 ## Next steps
-See `MILESTONES.md` for the next aimed steps todo.
+See `MILESTONES.md` for the next aimed steps to be done.